random82/blog/_posts/2016-06-05-angular2-with-aspnetcore.md

 ### Add clean task for npm folders

+The next step would be to use the destination folder we just added to paths and add a new clean task for Gulp which will delete dependencies when we need to refresh our application.

 ```javascript
 gulp.task("clean:npmlib", function (cb) {
     rimraf(paths.npmLibDest, cb);
 });
 ```

-### Add new clean task as a global clean task dependency
+Now, we have to add the new clean task as a global clean task dependency.

 ```javascript
 gulp.task("clean", ["clean:js", "clean:css", "clean:npmlib"]);
 ```

-### Add copy tasks for Angular modules and dependencies
+### Create copy tasks for Angular modules and dependencies

+In order to move Angular dependencies from **node_module** folder in our project root folder to our **wwwroot** folder we need to copy required dependencies.

 ```javascript
 gulp.task("copy:systemjs", function () {